cosmoscalibur/venn.compute/README.md

 # Venn Compute

-This package is intended to compute specific elements in intersections of Venn diagram instead of plot.
+This R package is intended to compute specific elements in intersections of Venn diagram instead of plot.

 - Custom reader of files to create list of character arrays (such requiered for